 New this week

-Practice 2.0 now offers virtual 30-minute consultations!
+Practice 2.0 offers virtual 30-minute (free, confidential) consultations!
 We now offer our 30-minute consultations via Zoom.
 It's now even easier to get the help and advice you need.
 Just call us at 602-340-7332 to schedule.

 Why might you want to schedule a 30-minute consultations?
 Are you setting up a new practice?
 Wanting to implement some new technology?
 Have more than one or two questions?
 Then our 30-minute consultations are for you.

 Have a quick question?
 Call us at 602-340-7332 and get an answer.